-This would be the amount of money that’s left over after all of the necessary deductions have been made from the employee’s gross pay.
-Basically, it’s the amount of money that the employee gets to take home.
+This would be the amount of money that’s left-over after all of the necessary deductions have been made from the employee’s gross pay.
+It’s the amount of money that the employee gets to take home.
 The net pay is the amount that you write into the employee’s paycheck or what should be directly deposited into the employee’s bank account.
 You can find the net pay for the current pay period as well as the one for the year-to-date.

 Since the pay stub itemizes both the earnings and the deductions, then it should make things easier if an employee wishes to check its accuracy.
-So in the event that there’s a problem with the employee payroll regarding a particular employee’s salary, then all you have to do is explain everything that’s in the stub.
+So if there’s a problem with the employee payroll regarding a particular employee’s salary, then all you have to do is explain everything that’s in the stub.

-Once you understand the layout and terminology of a basic pay stub template, then you can accurately track just how much money you’re earning, how much you get to take home with you, and how much of your money went into taxes and withholdings.
+Once you get familiar with the layout and terminology of a basic pay stub template, then you can accurately track just how much money you’re earning, how much you get to take home with you, and how much of your money went into taxes and withholdings.
 So to help you here are information that should help you read your own pay stub.

 Understanding your earnings: